K-12 Schools Copying Tariff

 The Copyright Board of Canada issued a tariff that established a new royalty rate for the copying of publications in public and private schools.

-The new tariff for K-12 schools established of less than $2.50 per student per year for the years 2013 and beyond.
+The new tariff for K-12 schools established a rate of less than $2.50 per student per year for the years 2013 and beyond.

 What is the Copyright Board of Canada?

 The Copyright Board of Canada is an administrative federal tribunal responsible for establishing the royalties to be paid for the use of copyrighted works in specific sectors.